WordsGPT/psycholinguistics_benchmark_backend/README.md

 # Psycholinguistics framework

 ## Features
-- Run esitamtion of word features and fine-tunings using OpenAI models, Gemini models, Hugging Face models using HF API or local deployment
+- Run estimations of word features and fine-tunings using OpenAI models, Gemini models, Hugging Face models using HF API or local deployment
 - Fine-tune new versions of LLMs

 ## Setting Up the framework